-- 1. From the View Menu, press and hold the Home button for 3 seconds. - 2.
-Touch Next Item or Item Back buttons to navigate to the SETUP menu. - 3.
-Touch the Enter button to display the SETPOINT menu. - Adjust the set point value using the UP and DOWN arrow buttons.
-The new value will be saved when the screen is advanced to the next menu using the NEXT ITEM or BACK ITEM buttons or when exiting the menu by pressing the HOME button.
+- 1. From the VIEW Menu, press and hold the HOME button for 3 seconds. - 2.
+Touch NEXT ITEM or ITEM BACK buttons to navigate to the SETUP menu. - 3.
+Touch the ENTER button to display the SETPOINT menu. - 4.
+Adjust the set point value using the UP and DOWN arrow buttons.
+The new value will be saved when you navigate away using NEXT ITEM, ITEM BACK, or HOME buttons.